Dumpster Doggy Hits the Road: How (and Why) I Adventure For Dirt Cheap

 I treasure the time spent and conversations with friends that might remain buried if not for the desperate need for fresh convo on an 18-mile hike.
 Nola and I covered just about every instance of sexual harassment and assault that we’ve experienced over the last ten years.
 Fun conversation?
 Fuck no, homey, I’m tryin’ to talk about my secret crush on Brian Reed.
 But was it necessary?
 Yup.
 Social media has a weird way of making us feel connected and feel like we’re being heard, but it’s only ever in a superficial way.
 I want and need down-and-dirty time with my friends, time to focus on them and only them—and that’s what we get when we adventure in the wilderness.

-And lest us not forget what is easily one of my favorite aspects of being out on the trail: Meetin’ trail folk!
+And lest we not forget what is easily one of my favorite aspects of being out on the trail: Meetin’ trail folk!
 As someone who is naturally too cynical, it’s a precious reminder of how much I have to learn from those around me.
 Everyone’s got a story—and this trip’s muse is Richard.
-I’ll write about my interaction with him in the Dumpster Doggy Hits the Road Part 2, later this week!
+Richard worked as a city planner for 15 years, saved all of his money, and retired by the age of 40.
+He’s spent the last 25 years exploring our country’s endless wilderness areas and living out of his Toyota Tacoma; he used the word “perfect” to describe his own life.

 Before I go, a few more pics to get you inspired for your next adventure!